 Note: Fashion Design has its own programmes classified into various courses which are covered in detail on our Fashion Design Page.

 Design Quotient Labs (DQ LABS) provides unique Design Training Programs in which we successfully train creative students to get admission into their dream university.
-Students from DQ Labs have secured admissions into prestigious design universities like NIFT (UG /PG), India; Carnegie Melon University, USA; Instituto Europo di Design, Italy etc amongst others.
+Students from DQ Labs have secured admissions into prestigious design universities like NIFT (UG /PG), India; Carnegie Melon University, USA; amongst others.

-DQ LABS teaching methodology and study material for Fashion Design (NIFT) entrance exam preparation is a result of years of experience which we have gained through mentoring thousands of aspirants at our design studios in Bangalore, Pune, Chennai, and Mangalore.
+DQ LABS teaching methodology and study material for Fashion Design (NIFT) entrance exam preparation is a result of years of experience which we have gained through mentoring thousands of aspirants at our design studios in Bangalore, Pune, Chennai, Mangalore, and Thrissur.

 I owe a lot you guys for my results.
 I got a score of 131 in nata and the third rank in karnataka's cet.
 The drawing skills I developed with you also played a major role in me securing the 359th rank all India and getting admitted to SPA Delhi.